 Please see here a list of posts relating to cases in which Honenu provided legal counsel to victims of antisemitic attacks in Jerusalem.

 Monday, October 26, 2020, 12:58 In mid-October an appeal was filed with the Attorney General’s office against the decision by the Jerusalem Police to close a case against an Arab Egged bus driver.
-The complaint states that in early October, a driver of Egged Bus no. 9 in Jerusalem punched a yeshiva student and tried to throw him off the bus because he thought that the student was the friend of a man who banged on the doors of the bus from the outside and then spit in the direction of the driver.
+The complaint states that in early October, a driver of Egged Bus no. 9 in Jerusalem punched a yeshiva student and tried to throw him off the bus because he thought that the student was the friend of a man who banged on the doors of the bus from the outside and then spat in the direction of the driver.
 After the student insisted to the driver that he had no connection to the man, the driver cursed and assaulted him.
 Policemen summoned to the site by the student recorded the personal details of the driver and advised the student to file a complaint at the police station.

 The student followed their advice and immediately went to the police station to file a complaint.
 Due to coronavirus restrictions, the police requested that the student file his complaint online, which he did.
 To his surprise, a short time later he received a notice that there would not be a criminal investigation.
 The student’s attorney clarified the matter with the Lev HaBira police station and was told that the police action report does not mention that the student was punched by the driver, only that he was pushed, and that the case was closed.